rpgreview/papersandpaychecks/pnp.md

 | Stealth       | +2    | +4     |  +2   | +8     |
 | Perception    | -3    | +4     |  +2   | +3     |

 Whilst a cat's claws and teeth are capable of puncturing and lacerations, their depth is short and any damage caused is halved.
 Bonuses to climb, jump, etc., are a result of specific physical attributes.
-Cats also have the special perk 'Cuteness', where they gain a special bonus of +2 against humans in social interactions; kittens receive a +4 bonus.
+Cats also have the special perk 'Cuteness', where they gain a special bonus of +2 against humans in social interactions; kittens receive a +3 bonus.

 *A Cat Story*

 Maneki-neko ("beckoning cat"), is figurine of a Japanese calico bobtail, traditionally believed by retailers of bringing in customers, and thus acting as an anti-austerity measure.
-In this episode an otherwise austere, serious, and conservative Japanese buisnessman has one affection and superstition - a pet bobtail.
+In this episode an otherwise serious and conservative Japanese buisnessman has one affection and superstition - a pet bobtail.
 A competiting firm has hired a thief to steal the cat just prior to a major client contract being signed, with the hope that the loss of the cat will cause their negotiating skills to fail.
-The PCs are directed to find the cat as the local police are too busy to search for a cat.
+The PCs are directed to find the cat as the local police are obviously too busy to search for a cat.
 A succession of clues will lead towards their thief, but as time goes on the businessman's behaviour will show signs stress as he becomes more desperate in the search for his cat, juxtaposing with his normally unflappable exterior.

 **Cattle (Bos primigenius taurus) and **Water buffalo (Bubalus bubalis)**